Healthcare Support Workers

 Whichever group you work in, you will live up to and promote our culture of compassionate care, built on care, compassion, competence, communication, courage and commitment.

 Although it is hard work, you will be part of a supportive team.
 Our hospital could not run without our healthcare support workers.
-At CUH work hard to ensure that your role is rewarding and valued.
+At CUH we work hard to ensure that your role is rewarding and valued.